ShisatoYano/AutonomousVehicleControlBeginnersGuide/README.md

 MIT

 ## Contribution
 If you found any bugs or had any requirements of improvement, please feel free to register them into [Issues](https://github.com/ShisatoYano/AutonomousVehicleControlBeginnersGuide/issues).
 Any contribution is also welcome!!
-Please follow [Contribution guide](CONTRIBUTION.md) when you create a pull request.
+Please follow [Contributing standards](CONTRIBUTION.md) when you create a pull request.

 ## Author
 [Shisato Yano](https://github.com/ShisatoYano)